Exponentially convergent distributed Nash equilibrium seeking for constrained aggregative games: Main Results

-\begin{remark} {\em In our analysis, the eISS properties of the projected equilibrium seeking dynamics \eqref{eq:subsystemX} and the distributed average tracking dynamics \eqref{eq:subsystemY} play a key role.
-To establish the eISS of these dynamics is not a trivial work and relies on a few newly derived results such as the $\omega_1$-strong monotonicity of the map $H$.
-Moreover, the Lyapunov functions adopted here, though very simple, are different from those used in \cite{Yi2016Initialization,Liang2017Distributed} for projected dynamics.
-The Lyapunov function based analyses given in those works are sufficient to guarantee convergence, but they may not be easily extended to establish an eISS result. } \end{remark}

 \begin{remark} {\em Exponential convergence of distributed algorithms has become a research topic in recent years. \cite{Nedich2017Achieving} has designed a distributed discrete-time optimization algorithm and proves its exponential convergence via a small-gain approach, while \cite{Liang2019Exponential} has introduced a criterion for the exponential convergence of distributed primal-dual gradient algorithms in either continuous or discrete time.
-Theorem \ref{thm:convergence} provides a new method to establish the exponential convergence of distributed continuous-time Nash equilibrium seeking dynamics.
-More specifically, it follows from the proof of Theorem \ref{thm:convergence} that eISS property plus small-gain condition for interconnected subsystems imply exponential convergence of the whole system. } \end{remark}
+Theorem \ref{thm:convergence} provides an exponential convergence result by analyzing the interconnected subsystems. } \end{remark}